MerelVanPuymbroeck/CodePen/README.md

 - [ ]  In the free version of CodePen are the best tools not available.
 - [ ]  You can't go back in your history about wich codes u used in your project after you closed it.
 You only can ctrl + z.

-## Why did I choose CodePen?
+## Why did we choose CodePen?

-* I used CodePen in my first year of my bachelor degree and I enjoyed it using it.
 * It's user friendly, it got structure and its not difficult to use.
 * Also is it verry handy that you immediately see what your code is doing or what it is not doing.
+* It's a bit different then other IDE's cause you make your code in a browser.

 ![alt text](codepen.jpg)